DaveTheMonitor/Debug-Screen-Mod/README.md

 Note: Unfortunately the Consolas font in Total Miner isn't actually monospaced, so the width of boxes might change rapidly.

 I'm new to C#, so if you have any suggestions or tips, let me know.
 You can message me on Discord if you're in the Total Miner Discord server.
-Dave The Monitor#6212